From the live session: installing an add-on, start to finish

 At the end, Claude asks why you are here and what would make this sprint worth it.
 This becomes the filter for everything your system suggests and builds.

-This is not a form.
-It is a real conversation, 30 to 45 minutes depending on how deep you go.
+This is a real conversation, 30 to 45 minutes depending on how deep you go.
 Claude asks, listens, mirrors back what it heard, and then writes your system files in real time.
 The deeper you go, the better everything works from here.

 What it creates